Zapzatron/nova-api/README.md

 - Python 3.9+
 - pip
 - MongoDB database
+- `uvicorn`

 ## Recommended
+- Setup of the other infrastructure
 - `git` (for updates)
 - `screen` (for production)
 - Cloudflare (for security, anti-DDoS, etc.) - we fully support Cloudflare